colebenyshek/colebenyshek/README.md

 - 💞️ I’m looking to collaborate on projects related to scientific data process or health sensing technology
 - 📫 How to reach me colebeny@gmail.com

-Visit linkedin.com/colebenyshek for more information
+Visit linkedin.com/colebenyshek for more information!

 <!---
 colebenyshek/colebenyshek is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.